Everest (EG)

 Jim Williamson, President and Chief Executive Officer

-Jim Williamson was appointed President and Chief Executive Officer of Everest Group, Ltd. in January 2025.
-He brings 30 years of experience in the insurance and financial services industries, having successfully led property and casualty commercial and consumer lines across U.S. and international markets.
-Williamson joined Everest as Group Chief Operating Officer in 2020 and subsequently served as Executive Vice President and Group Chief Operating Officer, leading the Company's Reinsurance and Insurance Divisions.
-His career includes senior positions at The Hartford, Chubb (where he was Division President, North America Small Business), and ACE.
-He holds a Bachelor of Science degree from Bryant College and a Master of Business Administration from The Wharton School at the University of Pennsylvania.
+Jim Williamson is the President and Chief Executive Officer of Everest Group, Ltd. With 30 years of experience in insurance and financial services, he has led property & casualty commercial and consumer lines across U.S. and international markets.
+He also held functional leadership roles in actuarial, technology, and claims organizations.
+Prior to his current role, Mr. Williamson served as Everest's Executive Vice President and Group Chief Operating Officer, where he led the company's Reinsurance and Insurance Divisions.
+He joined Everest from Chubb, where he was Division President, North America Small Business.
+Earlier in his career, he began at The Hartford as a casualty underwriter.
+Mr. Williamson holds a Bachelor of Science degree from Bryant College and a Master of Business Administration degree from The Wharton School at the University of Pennsylvania.

-Mark Kociancic, Executive Vice President, Group Chief Financial Officer
+Mark Kociancic, Executive Vice President and Group Chief Financial Officer

-Jill Beggs, Executive Vice President, Chief Executive Officer of Reinsurance
+Jill Beggs, Executive Vice President and Chief Executive Officer of Reinsurance

 AI Analysis | Feedback